AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 For more on RPA

-To explore RPA and its use cases and benefits in detail, download our in-depth whitepaper on the topic:
+To explore robotic process automation and its use cases and benefits in detail, you can read our RPA benchmark.

-If you believe your business can be transformed by RPA and you are looking for a solution, check our data-driven list of RPA providers and our hub of numerous automation solutions.
+If you believe your business can be transformed by robotic process automation and you are looking for a solution, check our data-driven list of RPA providers and our hub of numerous automation solutions.

 This article was drafted by former AIMultiple industry analyst Alamira Jouman Hajjar.